 Although he could have had a good career in Washington DC or Chicago, Drew's heart was back in his native New England.
 He landed a job as Northeast Regional Sales Manager, and then National Sales Manager, at Star Instruments, a manufacturer of electronic musical instruments in Stafford Springs, CT.
 From there, he served as Account Manager, Account Supervisor, and then Vice President at MARCOM, a full-service marketing communications agency in Manchester, CT.
 He founded Keep In Touch in 1988.

 Drew is very active in professional, business, community, and ministry organizations.
 He is also a seasoned journalist.
-He currently writes a column in a local daily newspaper, writer/host of a weekly local business TV talk show and writer for online media.
+He currently writes a column in a local daily newspaper, hosts TV shows, and serves as a writer for online media.